btholt/complete-intro-to-databases/lessons/querying-mongodb.md

 it; // after this the cursor will end
 ```

-`count` lets you figure our how many of something there are. `limit` lets the cursor know when you want to stop.
+`count` lets you figure out how many of something there are. `limit` lets the cursor know when you want to stop.
 But what if you just want to get everything all at once?
 Try `toArray`

 ```javascript
 db.pets.find({ type: "dog" }).limit(40).toArray();